nice-registry/nice-registry/readme.md

 # nice-registry

-A proxy to the npm registry that serves up nice package metadata.
+A proxy to the npm registry that serves fancied up package metadata.

 ## Installation